Regularized KL-Divergence for Well-Defined Function-Space Variational Inference in Bayesian neural networks: Generalized function-space VI with the regularized KL divergence

 \subsection{Connections to prior work}

-TFSVI \citep{rudner2022fsvi} and FVI \citep{sun2018functional} solve stability issues by introducing jitter/noise, which has a similar effect as the regularization in Eq.~\ref{eq:regkl-definition}.
-However, as mentioned in \Cref{sec:fsvi_in_bnns}, TFSVI introduces jitter only to overcome numerical issues and is fundamentally restricted to prior specification in weight space since its function-space prior is the pushforward of a weight-space prior.
-FVI does not linearize the BNN, and therefore does not have access to an explicit variational measure in function space.
-This severely complicates the estimation of (gradients of) the KL divergence, and the authors resort to implicit score function estimators, which make their method difficult to use in practice \citep{ma2021funcVIspg}.
-Our proposed GFSVI does not suffer from these difficulties as the variational posterior is an explicit (Gaussian) measure.
-This allows us to estimate the (regularized) KL divergence without sampling any noise or using implicit score function estimators.
+TFSVI \citep{rudner2022fsvi} and FVI \citep{sun2018functional} solve stability issues by introducing jitter/white noise, which has a similar effect as the regularization in Eq.~\ref{eq:regkl-definition}.
+However, TFSVI introduces jitter only to overcome numerical issues and is fundamentally restricted to prior specification in weight space since its function-space prior is the pushforward of a weight-space prior.
+Conversely, FVI adds white noise to prevent the KL divergence (Eq.~\ref{eq:kl-function space}) to blow up as $M$ increases.
+However, FVI does not linearize the BNN, and hence does not have access to an explicit variational measure in function space.
+This severely complicates the estimation of (gradients of) the KL divergence in FVI, and the authors resort to implicit score function estimators, which make their method difficult to use in practice \citep{ma2021funcVIspg}.
+Our proposed GFSVI does not suffer from these difficulties as the variational posterior is an explicit Gaussian measure.
+This allows us to estimate the regularized KL divergence without sampling any noise or using implicit score function estimators.